OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-28.md

 ## 2 Chronicles 28:25

-In every city of Judah he made high places to burn incense to other gods,
+Throughout every city of Judah he established high places to burn incense to other gods,
-and provoked the Lord, the God of his fathers, to anger.
+and incited the Lord, the God of his fathers, to anger.

 ---

 ## 2 Chronicles 28:26

-Now the rest of his acts and all his ways, from the first to the last,
+Now the remainder of his acts and all his deeds, from the first to the last,
-behold, they are written in the Book of the Kings of Judah and Israel.
+behold, they are recorded in the Book of the Kings of Judah and Israel.

 ---